 Photos with Elmo and Friends

 Right across the street from Elmo’s Choo Choo Train, hop inside the theater for a meet-and-greet opportunity with Elmo and Cookie Monster.
 While you’re waiting in line, you can play a few games on the interactive wall to pass the time.
-Once it’s your turn, smile for the camera and hug it out with your furry friends.
+Once it’s your turn, smile for the camera for a socially distanced photo with one of your furry friends.
 You have the option to purchase priority access through its quick queue for $10 per child, but we don’t think it’s necessary since the characters are there all day.

 Sesame Street Food and Drink